 enough any decent players), which we will win.
 Then that evening we dress up all fancy – shirts and ties paired with short shorts for the men, a mystery costume for the ladies – and pile into a bar in Douglas for the prize giving and, most importantly, the boat racing!
 This is another crazy fun night, and a brilliant way to finish off the weekend – certainly better than the painfully early ferry we’ll be getting back on Monday morning.

-Once everyone’s exams are all over, we go for a holiday together as a club, usually to the Highlands.
+Once everyone’s exams are all over, we go for a holiday together as a club, usually to the Highlands or Lake District – it’s a surprise location each year!
 It is a very cheap weekend away, as our kind Treasurer usually agrees to heavily subsidise it.
 Three nights travel, food, accommodation and drinks could cost as little as £35!
 It’s a lovely end of the year, with people basically doing whatever they want – long runs in the hills, gentle walks, or hanging out playing card games in the lodge.
 This is also when the committee handover happens, and the old Captains set the new ones some interesting and hilarious challenges.
 And as per usual, the nights are also a lot of fun.